The FriendlyELEC CM3588 NVMe NAS Kit

 System Software

-Since I had forgotten this detail in the intervening months, I was quite surprised to realize that the CM3588 shipped with OpenMediaVault pre-installed on the eMMC–which was a bit of a relief since I was expecting to have to go through the usual dance of using the Rockchip tools to install an OS I could work with.
+Since I had shelved this project for a couple of months, I had forgotten that the CM3588 shipped with OpenMediaVault pre-installed on the eMMC–which was a bit of a relief since I was expecting to have to go through the usual dance of using the Rockchip tools to install an OS I could work with.

 Digging further, I realized that FriendlyELEC has put together a very clean setup–the SD card images you download from their site will automatically install to the eMMC (if present), and the OS is 12 without any frills and kernel 6.1 (which I have since automatically upgraded to 6.1.57 without any hitches).

-Moreover, apt.sources.list and friends all listed perfectly ordinary Debian sources and the official OMV package repositories, without any proprietary repos (and no weird packages I could see), so instead of wiping it and installing vanilla and on top, I decided to take OMV for a spin (I lost track of it some time ago, and I was curious to see how it had evolved).
+Moreover, apt.sources.list and friends all listed perfectly ordinary Debian sources and the official OMV package repositories, without any proprietary repos (and no mystery meat packages I could see), so instead of wiping it and installing vanilla and on top, I decided to take OMV for a spin (I lost track of it years ago, and I was curious to see how it had evolved).

 But the key point here is that as such things go in the SBC world this is pretty excellent software support right off the bat, and I didn’t feel any need to use even though the board is community supported.